MasaCMS/MasaCMS/README.md

 ### Official Docker Image

-In production can simply use the official docker image available at <https://hub.docker.com/r/blueriver/muracms/>
+For production there is an official docker image available at <https://hub.docker.com/r/blueriver/muracms/>

 ### Using Docker with Source Code